scemud/scemud/README.md

 ```
 > *if you don't have the right vagrant plugins you will be told how to install them--do so, then retry this command*

-Wait for the VM to provision, then you're good to go!
+Wait for the VM to provision

+From the ide, open a terminal window
+ssh dev

+Inside dev is where you will install and start the MEAN stack:
+cd workspace
+yarn install
+yarn pull:mongo
+yarn start:mongo
+yarn start

 -----